 Tim Stimpson was born in Wolverhampton and was brought up in the new town of Telford in Shropshire.
 In 1998 he made the long and arduous journey all the way to Birmingham.

-Tim still lives in Birmingham with his wife and his cat Daphne.
+Tim still lives in Birmingham with his wife and his daughter.